malunal-studios/malunal.allocators/README.md

-# Simular.Allocators
+# Malunal.Allocators

 A header-only collection of allocators which can be used to serve whatever allocation strategies you may need.
-For our own purposes, it serves as a manner to facilitate the large swaths of allocations and memory managment that we need in our `simular.cherry` project.
+For our own purposes, it serves as a manner to facilitate the large swaths of allocations and memory managment that we need in our `malunal.cherry` project.

 ### Requirements